Ruth’s Table fosters opportunities for people of all ages to engage in creative expression.

 WHAT WE DO

-Ruth's Table is committed to increasing access to creative opportunities for older adults and adults with disabilities, providing an inclusive and welcoming environment for creative expression and crossgenerational dialogue.
+Ruth's Table is an arts nonprofit committed to increasing access to creative opportunities for older adults and adults with disabilities, providing an inclusive and welcoming environment for creative expression and crossgenerational dialogue.

-Participation in the arts — whether as a maker, supporter or observer - enhances the quality of life for individuals, providing opportunities for creative expression, mutually beneficial social connections and personal growth.
+Participation in the arts — whether as a maker, supporter or observer — enhances the quality of life for individuals, providing opportunities for self expression, social engagement and personal growth.

-For older adults, engagement in multi-disciplinary arts also contributes to their physical, intellectual and emotional well-being, reduces isolation, promotes personal growth and active lifestyle.
+For older adults, engagement in multi-disciplinary arts also contributes to their physical, intellectual and emotional well-being, reduces isolation, stimulates cognitive functioning, promotes personal growth and active lifestyle.

 WHO WE SERVE